-Under what circumstances must a centre notify an awarding body of suspected malpractice?
+What should a centre do if it suspects malpractice?

-Irregularities identified by the centre prior to the candidate signing the authentication statement The centre should deal with the irregularity under its own internal procedures.
-There is no requirement to report the irregularity to the awarding body.
-Details of any work which is not the candidate's own must be recorded on the record form.
-Irregularities identified by the centre subsequent to the candidate signing the authentication statement The head of centre must notify the relevant awarding body at the earliest opportunity using Form JCQ/M1.
-If malpractice is found the awarding body will apply a penalty.
-Irregularities identified by an examiner or moderator subsequent to the candidate signing the authentication statement • The awarding body will ask the head of centre to conduct a full investigation and report his/her findings.
+Irregularities identified by the centre prior to the candidate signing the authentication statement

+- The centre should deal with the irregularity under its own internal procedures. - There is no requirement to report the irregularity to the awarding body. - Details of any work which is not the candidate's own must be recorded on the record form.

+Irregularities identified by the centre subsequent to the candidate signing the authentication statement

+- The head of centre must notify the relevant awarding body at the earliest opportunity using Form JCQ/M1. - If malpractice is found the awarding body will apply a penalty.

+Irregularities identified by an examiner or moderator subsequent to the candidate signing the authentication statement The awarding body will ask the head of centre to conduct a full investigation and report his/her findings.